Mervill/SharpCircuit/README.md

 ## ToDo

-- Access modifiers are a mess, determine what functions need to be public and what should be made protected or private.
-- Same thing goes for properties, look at the old option screen code for direction on what variables should be exposed as properties.
+- Pass on all elements, turning relevant fields into properties and and privatizing/protecting everything else.
 - Ensure nothing relies on static reference objects / singletons.
 - Finish removing all the vestigial rendering code so we can use it as a library.
-- The API is an absolute mess, improve usability!
-There needs to be an easy way to connect two elements.
+(Almost!)
+- Add new serialization system (JSON).
-- Fix scope object and scope element.
+- Fix Scope.cs object and ScopeElm.cs
+- Remove the -Elm suffix from circuit elements?

 **API notes**